Forums » Using AMC (english) »

 So, how can I achieve the former?

-RE: How to implement a floor function in the factoring strategy - Added by Frédéric Bréal almost 10 years ago
+RE: How to implement a floor function in the factoring strategy - Added by Frédéric Bréal over 10 years ago

 may be this

-RE: How to implement a floor function in the factoring strategy - Added by Adin Ramirez almost 10 years ago
+RE: How to implement a floor function in the factoring strategy - Added by Adin Ramirez over 10 years ago

 But that score is for a multiple answer question with more than one correct answer, right?